KSP-KOS/KOS/doc/source/language/flow.rst

     The :ref:`WAIT <wait>` command only causes mainline code to be suspended.
-Trigger code such as WHEN, ON, LOCK STEERING, and LOCK THROTTLE, will continue executing while your program is sitting still on the WAIT command.
+Trigger code such as WHEN, ON, LOCK STEERING, and LOCK THROTTLE, will continue executing while your mainline program is waiting for its WAIT to finish.

 .. index:: WHEN